Annual Seedling Sale

 Seedling Sale Offers Seed Mixes for Pollinators, Wildlife

-The Wayne Conservation District accepts orders for its 48th annual Seedling Sale through March 23.
+The Wayne Conservation District accepts orders for its 48th annual Seedling Sale.
 The sale features seedlings and transplants of a variety of native trees, shrubs and ornamentals, many of which are favored by wildlife.

 This year the offering includes two seed mixes – one to attract and sustain pollinating insects like honey bees and butterflies and the other to provide food and shelter for wildlife like turkey and deer.
 The mixes are made up of native seeds and can be purchased by the ounce for small areas and by the pound for larger plots.

 Also for large plantings, the Conservation District is offering White Spruce in packages of 10, 50 or 100 four -to eight-inch seedlings.
 Growing up to 100 feet tall, this tree can tolerate dry, rocky soil as well as wet, swampy areas.
 It can easily be restrained to manageable height by pruning, and is widely used for Christmas trees and timber.
 You can also order 12- to 15-inch transplants of Douglas fir and 8- to 10-inch transplants of Norway spruce in packages of three for just $6.

 Those who want to add native hardwood varieties Native Black Cherry and Black Walnut seedlings in packages of two are available for $4, which both produce wood prized for its use furniture.
 To spice up the landscape, consider buying packages of Winterberry Holly (five for $6), and Black Chokeberry and Gray Dogwood at two for $4.

 The Seedling Sale also offers several varieties of fruit trees, including a package containing two types of blueberry bushes, one with a peach tree and a two-variety pack of apple trees.